kidscancode/godot_recipes/src/content/Math/dot_cross_product.md

 ![alt](/godot_recipes/img/dot_cross_03.png)

-Showing that the dot product is directly related to the angle between the two vectors.
+This shows that the dot product is directly related to the angle between the two vectors.
 Since `cos(0) == 1` and `cos(180) == -1`, the result of the dot product can tell you how closely aligned two vectors are:

 ![alt](/godot_recipes/img/dot_cross_05.png)